-It’s sad that as we grew older, some people that we once used to know and share everything with – happiness, heartache, complains, are not by or side anymore.
+It’s sad that as we grew older, some people that we once used to know and share everything with – happiness, heartache, complain, are not on our side anymore.
 I’ve had my fair share of losing friends and gaining new ones in the process.
 I guess that’s what you called life.

 So why does friendship fall apart?